teto/pymptcpanalyzer/README.md

 It expects a trace to work with.
 If the trace has the form *XXX.pcap* extension, the script will look for its csv counterpart *XXX.pcap.csv*.
 The program will tell you what arguments are needed.
 Then you can open the generated graphs.

+The trace should be cleaned to get only direction for now.

 How does it work (internals) ?
 ===